peytontolbert/DynamicAgent/app/knowledge/knowledge_docs.md

 6. For complex queries, systems can leverage the `CommunityManager` to get summarized and contextually relevant information from specific communities.
 7. The `ChatGPT` class is used across systems to generate insights and enhance understanding.

-This integrated approach allows for efficient storage, retrieval, and utilization of various types of knowledge, enabling the AGI to learn, reason, and make informed decisions across a wide range of tasks and contexts.

 ## Future Refinements

 ### Future Refinements